Summer Olympics Events for You and Your Dog to Try

 A plain beach ball can get a swim-happy dog going, but I also like the new amphibious pet toys.
 They come in fun shapes, like a boomerang, which aids mouth catches.
 These toys both float and sail through the air with ease, and they’re also easy on your dog’s mouth.

 Dog agility puts dogs through an obstacle course in which they must jump and show off their balance skills and other talents demonstrated by Olympic gymnasts.
 Check out a local dog agility club or buy a set to turn your backyard into an agility course.

 If you and your dog decide to stay home to watch the Olympics and would rather go out at night, try a game of fetch using a glow-in-the-dark tennis ball or Frisbee.
 For an added challenge, include one of the new whistling tennis balls for dogs.
 In the dark, only the whistle will inform you and your pet where to find it.

 The dog version of the Olympics might also be within reach.
-This October, the CSJ CanineMax Dog Games, held in Gloucestershire, England, will include dogs and their owners from around the world.
+This October, the CSJ CanineMax Dog Games, held in Gloucestershire, England, will include dogs and their owners worldwide.
 Maybe you and your pet could represent the USA?
-Check out our article ‘What Are Dog Olympics and Does Your Dog Have What it Takes?’ to get more activity ideas for you and your dog.
+Check out our article ‘What Are Dog Olympics and Does Your Dog Have What it Takes?‘ to get more activity ideas for you and your dog.

 Boating With Your Dog

 Can You Bring a Dog On a Boat?